Frequently Asked Questions

 Do you take volunteers?

 Gallifrey One no longer takes volunteers for the convention, with the exception of on-the-fly assistance from interested convention-goers for setup and teardown; we don’t have an active volunteers program, and do not provide compensation (or free admission).
 Instead, Gallifrey One relies entirely upon our own staff.
 If you are interested in becoming involved with our staff, and you are age 18 or over, email us through our website; please be sure to list your convention work experience.
-(We do not accept any assistance from convention goers under 18.)
+(We do not accept any assistance from convention goers under 18 for liability reasons.)
 We will contact you as needs arise.